 All of the above is made possible by the custom Mem-chanical key system that Cooler Master has come up with.
 While I do call this a mechanical keyboard, technically it’s not.
 The way the keys are set up with a layer of rubber under every key that keeps the noise down while keeping the precision up to standards set by other mechanicals.
 Frankly, I would place the Cooler Master MasterKeys Lite L Combo’s keyboard right up there with the HyperX Alloy FPS mechanical keyboard, and it’s only a fraction of the price which is a huge plus in Cooler Master’s favor.

 The Cooler Master MasterKeys Lite L Combo is great for the price.
 At AUD$79 for a full keyboard and mouse combo is really good, and what makes it better is that the whole thing looks and feels like a top tier mechanical keyboard.
-The flaws are small in this unit and are more along the issues with colours hurting my eyes, I can still recommend this set to someone on a budget but wants that high end look & feel.
+The flaws are small in this unit and are more along the issues with colors hurting my eyes, I can still recommend this set to someone on a budget but wants that high-end look & feel.

 - Nice soft keys that don’t hammer your fingers as much as you hammer the keys